 After each of the images have been cut to size, we used photo transfer medium by Mod Podge to apply the images to the ceramic tile.

 Rub the surface to release any air bubbles and wipe off any excess product that may squish out.
-Then allow to sit for 24 hours.

 After they have dried for 24 hours, take a wet sponge and ring out as much water as you can.

 Then take the sponge, again removing any excess water, gently rub the paper surface in a circular motion.

-Then again dab the tile with the sponge, then using our fingers, we were able to rub the excess paper off of the tile surface.
+Then again dab the tile with the sponge, using our fingers, we were able to rub the excess paper off of the tile surface.

-Attaching Hooks to Handmade Christmas Ornaments
+Attach Hanger to Personalized Christmas Ornaments

 We used a large paperclip cut in half to create a loop on the top edge for ribbon.
 Initially we used gorilla glue to attach each paperclip, but that didn’t adhere well enough to hold the weight of the tile.